David Chaum: Vault systems

 Recently credited by Alan Sherman's "On the Origins and Variations of Blockchain Technologies", Chaum's 1982 Berkeley dissertation proposed every element of the blockchain found in Bitcoin except proof of work.
 The proposed vault system lays out a plan for achieving consensus state between nodes, chaining the history of consensus in blocks, and immutably time-stamping the chained data.
 The paper also lays out the specific code to implement such a protocol.

 Digital cash

 Chaum is credited as the inventor of secure digital cash for his 1983 paper, which also introduced the cryptographic primitive of a blind signature.
 These ideas have been described as the technical roots of the vision of the Cypherpunk movement that began in the late 1980s.
 Chaum's proposal allowed users to obtain digital currency from a bank and spend it in a manner that is untraceable by the bank or any other party.

 In 1988, he extended this idea (with Amos Fiat and Moni Naor) to allow offline transactions that enable detection of double-spending.

 In 1990, he founded DigiCash, an electronic cash company, in Amsterdam to commercialize the ideas in his research.
 The first electronic payment was sent in 1994.
 In 1998, DigiCash filed for bankruptcy, and in 1999 Chaum sold off DigiCash and ended his involvement with the company.

+Awards

+In 2021, Chaum, Claude Crépeau, and Ivan Damgård received a 30-Year STOC Test of Time Award from the ACM Special Interest Group on Algorithms and Computation Theory (SIGACT) for their 1988 paper, "Multiparty Unconditionally Secure Protocols."
+The paper was recognized as one of three seminal works on information-theoretically secure multiparty computation.